Title

 Abstract

-I find that market accessibility ex ante plays an important role in how the underlying assets' liquidity changes when a basket security is introduced.
-First, using a multi-market version of the Kyle model, I show that the less (more) accessible the underlying market is, the more its liquidity improves (deteriorates) when basket trading becomes available.
-Second, I empirically test these predictions using corporate bonds before and after the introduction of ETFs.
-Consistent with the model, liquidity improvement is larger for highly arbitraged, low-volume, high-yield, and long-term bonds and for 144A bonds to which retail investor access is not permitted.
+We develop a stylized model that generates the following empirical predictions: the less (more) accessible the underlying market is ex ante, the more its liquidity improves (deteriorates) when basket trading becomes available.
+We empirically test these predictions using corporate bonds before and after the introduction of ETFs.
+Consistent with the model's prediction, liquidity improvement is larger for highly arbitraged, low-volume, and high-yield bonds, and for 144A bonds to which retail investor access is prohibited by law.
+Our paper leads to a more nuanced understanding of the impact of basket security introduction than previous research suggested.

 Document Type